-108. The members of the Security Council encourage all Chairs, including those chairing subsidiary bodies with similar themes and geographical scope, to meet regularly to discuss common concerns, best practices and ways to improve mutual cooperation, and request the Secretariat to provide support for such meetings.

-109. The members of the Security Council intend to intensify their efforts to publicize decisions and other relevant information of the subsidiary bodies of the Council to the Member States and other organizations through correspondence, websites, outreach activities and other means, when appropriate.
+- 121. The members of the Security Council encourage subsidiary bodies with similar themes and geographical scope, to meet regularly to discuss common concerns, best practices and ways to improve mutual cooperation when necessary, and request the Secretariat to provide support for such meetings. - 122.
+The members of the Security Council intend to intensify their efforts to publicize decisions and other relevant information of the subsidiary bodies of the Council to the Member States and other organizations through correspondence, websites, outreach activities and other means, when appropriate.
 The members of the Security Council intend to continue to examine ways to enhance its activities in this regard.
-The members of the Security Council encourage subsidiary bodies of the Council to continue to review periodically policies concerning access to their documents, as appropriate.

-110. The members of the Security Council encourage the Secretariat to provide administrative and substantive support to the subsidiary bodies of the Council.
-The members of the Security Council encourage the Secretariat to maintain the translation of all United Nations sanctions lists into all official languages of the United Nations.
+The members of the Security Council encourage subsidiary bodies of the Council to continue to review periodically policies concerning access to their documents, as appropriate. - 123.
+The members of the Security Council encourage the Secretariat to provide administrative and substantive support to the subsidiary bodies of the Council.
+The members of the Security Council encourage the Secretariat to maintain the translation of all United Nations sanctions lists, including the Consolidated List, into all six official languages of the United Nations in a timely manner.
 The members of the Security Council also encourage the Secretariat to continue to ensure that the information on the websites of the subsidiary bodies of the Council is accurate and updated in all official languages of the United Nations, including the reports of sanctions monitoring teams, groups and panels.